 Is food included in the price?

 Only some meals (check your tour for details).
-We prefer that where there are choices you make your own on what and where you eat.
+We prefer that where there are choices you make your own on what and where we eat.
 You will find South African food of a very high standard and good value.

 Is it safe to enter a cage full of cheetahs?